matplotlib/matplotblog/content/posts/An-Inquiry-into-Matplotlib-Figures/index.md

 # Exploration

-The usual way to create a plot using matplotlib goes somewhat like this:
+The usual way to create a plot using Matplotlib goes somewhat like this:

 ```python